 Italian astronomer Galileo Galilei provided a number of scientific insights that laid the foundation for future scientists.
 His investigation of the laws of motion and improvements on the telescope helped further the understanding of the world and universe around him.
 Both led him to question the current belief of the time — that all things revolved around the Earth.

 The Ancient Greek philosopher, Aristotle, taught that heavier objects fall faster than lighter ones, a belief still held in Galileo's lifetime.
 But Galileo wasn't convinced.
 Experimenting with balls of different sizes and weights, he rolled them down ramps with various inclinations.
-His experiments revealed that all of the balls boasted the same acceleration independent of their mass.
+His experiments revealed that all of the balls boasted the same acceleration independent of their mass - although some modern physicists remain determined to prove him wrong.
 He also demonstrated that objects thrown in the air travel along a parabola.

 At the same time, Galileo worked with pendulums.
 In his life, accurate timekeeping was virtually nonexistent.
 Galileo observed, however, that the steady motion of a pendulum could improve this.
 In 1602, he determined that the time it takes a pendulum to swing back and forth does not depend on the arc of the swing.
 Near the end of his lifetime, Galileo designed the first pendulum clock.